Acid Reflux Treatment - Gastroenterology of Westchester LLC

 The doctors at Gastroenterology of Westchester realize that there are a number of other factors that can contribute to acid reflux symptoms.
 For example, alcohol consumption, consumption of carbonated or caffeinated beverages, acidic, fatty, or spicy foods, smoking, snacking close to bedtime, pregnancy, obesity, overeating, lying down right after a meal, and certain medications can all contribute to acid reflux symptoms.

-The doctors at Gastroenterology of Westchester may suggest a combination of both lifestyle changes and medications to reduce the impact of acid reflux symptoms.
+The doctors at Gastroenterology of Westchester may suggest a combination of lifestyle changes and medications to reduce the impact of acid reflux symptoms.
 Common lifestyle changes that are recommended for patients include quitting smoking, eating smaller meals throughout the day rather than larger ones, modifying the diet to avoid foods that trigger acid reflux, eating at least two or three hours before lying down, taking steps to lose weight through exercise, avoiding tight clothing, etc. For medications, doctors may prescribe antacid foaming agents, h2 blockers, prokinetics, or proton pump inhibitors to address issues with the LES while decreasing stomach acid production and the damage it can cause for patients.

 Do Acid Reflux Medications Have Any Side Effects?